Alan Devonshire: International career

-Management career
+Managerial career

 Devonshire began his management career in charge of Brentford Women and the non-league club Osterley.
 He was appointed joint manager of Maidenhead United in the summer of 1996 alongside Martyn Busby, taking sole charge in March 1997.
 Under Devonshire, the Magpies ended a 27-year trophy drought by winning the Isthmian League Full Members Cup in 1996–97 and earned a historic promotion to the Isthmian League Premier Division after a third-place finish in 1999–00.
 The club also won four Berks & Bucks Senior Cups (1997–98, 1998–99, 2001–02, 2002–03).
 After the Chairman, Roger Coombs, announced his decision to step down at the end of the 2002–03 season, Devonshire followed suit.
-He then became the manager of Hampton & Richmond Borough in the Conference South, taking all of the Maidenhead squad with him, bar Brian Connor and Lawrence Yaku (who stayed at York Road) and Matty Glynn (who signed for St Albans City).
-He was inducted into the Maidenhead United Hall of Fame, alongside Connor, in January 2010.
+He then became the manager of Hampton & Richmond Borough in the Conference South, taking the Maidenhead first team squad with him, bar four – Ryan Ashe, Brian Connor, Adam Durrant and Lawrence Yaku – who stayed at York Road, and three – Richard Barnard, Andy Cook and Matty Glynn – who signed for Aldershot Town, Hendon and St Albans City respectively.
+Devonshire was inducted into the Maidenhead United Hall of Fame, alongside Connor, in January 2010.

 As manager of Hampton & Richmond, he took the club from Isthmian League Division One South to the play-off-final of the Conference South.
 He guided them to fifth place in the Isthmian Division One South in his first season.
-Thanks to the re-organization of the non-league pyramid, that was enough to see the club promoted to the Isthmian League Premier Division.
+The re-organisation of the non-league pyramid was enough to see the club promoted to the Isthmian League Premier Division.
 He then guided the club to a sixth-placed finish in their debut season at that level, missing out on the play-offs on goal difference on the final day.
-The 2005–06 season would see Devonshire take the team into the play-offs: having won a dramatic play-off semi-final on penalties away to Heybridge Swifts, the team then faced Fisher Athletic away, losing 3–0.
+The 2005–06 season would see Devonshire take the team into the play-offs: having won a dramatic play-off semi-final on penalties away to Heybridge Swifts, the team lost 3–0 at Fisher Athletic.
 Devonshire finally got Hampton & Richmond Borough promoted in style the following season, bringing the 2006–07 Isthmian Premier Division title to the Beveree.
 In their debut season in the Conference South, he guided his team to third place in the league and into the play-offs for the Conference National.